-Jessica Rudman’s recent music inspires empathy for contemporary social issues through stories of myth, magic, and sci-fi.
+Jessica Rudman’s music inspires empathy for social issues through stories of myth, magic, and the modern world.
 Described as a “new music ninja” by the Hartford Advocate, she blends lyrical melodies and dramatic narrative structures with sensual harmony and vibrant color to draw the audience into the world she has created.
 Her works for the concert hall, dance, and opera often differ in musical language and approach, with the common thread always being expressivity.
 She believes that the ability to reach one’s audience is of extreme importance in our current social, economic, and political environment.

 Rudman also writes extensively for student and community ensembles, recently completing commissions for the Connecticut Region 14 Band program, the Connecticut Children’s Choir, the First Unitarian Church of Portland (OR), and the Astoria Choir.
 Many of these commissions involved collaborative residencies: for example, Masks for concert band is based on melodic fragments that the students composed, and Of Equality for children’s choir combines a text by Walt Whitman with responses by the students.